chrisdavies/dbmg/README.md

 2. Run: dbup -c &lt;your-connection-string&gt;
 3. Make a cocktail.

+## Supported databases

+The default database is postgres, but you can also specify the -p commandline option.
+Possible values are "mssql" for Microsoft sql server, and "mysql" for my sql.

+Most defaults can be overriden.
+Run dbup with no parameters in order to see the possible commandline options.

 ## Down support

 Down operations are not supported.
 Back up your databse before running migrations, and restore from that backkup, if things get botched.